 It reminded me of something motivational speaker Marshall Goldsmith said at a recent conference in Phoenix, Arizona.
 Three words: “Be.
 Happy.
 Now.“

-The next day, a Sunday, I was telling my husband about Pat and the impression he made on me.
-I paused the story when Mike got out of the car to take our 7-year-old son into Sunday School.
-To kill time, I got out my ipad.
-Three new emails popped up, all from Pat.
+The next day, a Sunday, I was telling a friend about Pat and the impression he made on me.
+After I hung up the phone I found three new emails, all from Pat.
 Two contained jokes or funny stories.
 The third started out like this: “When I grow up I want to be just like you…..”
 The rest of that email contained the words to the “Doodle Dee Doo” song.
 I shimmied my butt in the seat as I read it.